‘I thought it was a Halloween prank - then people covered in blood appeared’

 Dozens of travellers were forced to barricade themselves into carriages and try to shield themselves from the brutal stabbings, which took place on the 6.25pm Doncaster to London LNER service on Saturday.

-The train made an unscheduled stop at Huntingdon, where around 30 police officers boarded and apprehended two suspects.
-Ten people were taken to hospital where two remain in a life-threatening condition, according to the British Transport Police (BTP), and two men have been arrested on suspicion of attempted murder.
+The train made an unscheduled stop at Huntingdon, where around 30 police officers boarded and arrested two people.
+Ten people were taken to hospital where one “heroic” LNER staff member remains in a life-threatening condition, according to the British Transport Police.
+A 32-year-old remains in custody on suspicion of attempted murder and is now being treated as the only suspect.

 Hunkering down in a train carriage